fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 }
 ```

 Every CSS property is defined as a separate property of the JavaScript object.
 Numeric values for pixels can be simply defined as integers.
-One of the major differences compared to regular CSS, is that hyphenated (kebab case) CSS properties are written in camelCase.
+One of the major differences compared to regular CSS, is that hyphenated (kebab-case) CSS properties are written in camelCase.

 Next, we could add a "bottom block" to our application by creating a <i>Footer</i> component and defining the following inline styles for it: